Upcoming and recent news

 Recent videos

-On Nature, Instagram LIVE interview with Morgan Hobbs of Gross McCleaf Gallery, October 2022
+On Nature, Instagram live interview with Morgan Hobbs of Gross McCleaf Gallery, October 2022

 Thomas Paquette, video produced by William Wallace III, WPSU public television, July 2019